-Table 16 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
+Table 17 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
 Map 21 illustrates the locations of the OSWWTSs while Maps 6 to 10 illustrate the risk to surface and groundwaters and the likelihood of inadequate percolation, all of which is based on soil, sub-soil and geological characteristics.
-Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
+Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent moves too quickly through the subsoil pose a risk to groundwaters.
+OSWWTS effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of household cleaning products can introduce a range of harmful chemicals to the water environment.

-There are 4,690 systems in the entire contributing catchment (Map 3) and their density is much higher than the national average.
-There are 258 systems within the catchments of the Croanshagh, Owenshagh, Glantrasna, Glanrastel, Glanmore, Drimminboy, Cummermasheen and Ahadav Rivers which discharge to the shellfish area and within the coastal region directly adjacent to the shellfish area.
-The risk to surface waters and groundwaters from pathogens and phosphorus is very high throughout the catchment as is the likelihood of inadequate percolation.
-The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Many of them are located in the coastal region of the catchment in the direct vicinity of the shellfish area.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Therefore, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+There are 3,913 systems in the catchment (including settlements at Lower Aghada and Rostellan) and their density is much higher than the national average.
+The risk to surface waters and groundwaters from pathogens and phosphorus is high throughout the catchment.
+Many of these systems are therefore located in hydrologically unsuitable conditions.
+Many are located in coastal regions, in the vicinity of the shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+It is therefore likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
 Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
 These systems therefore could possibly be affecting shellfish water quality in this shellfish area.